mfumagalli/mfumagalli.github.io/_posts/2022-04-21-Selection-in-Latin-Americans-before-and-after-European-colonisation.md

-# Disentangling signatures of selection before and after European colonization in Latin Americans
+# Discerning signals of selection before and after European colonization in the Americas

+## A new powerful method

 We are happy to have contributed to the latest published study by Javier Mendoza-Revilla and Garrett Hellenthal on detecting adaptive signals before and after European contact in admixed Latin Americans.
 The paper is available for download [here](/assets/javier_paper.pdf).